AshashashR/profile-card-component-challenge/README.md

 ### What I learned

-Thanks to the previous challenges I've done, I could finish this one easily !
+Thanks to the previous challenges I've done, I could finish this one easily and fast !
 I think I understood how to use Flexbox properly !

 ## Author